 What We Can Learn From Our Pets

-From the onset of pet ownership, it’s natural for pet parents to proactively train a new pet and set boundaries where possible for its health and safety as well as other family members (including existing pets).
+From the onset of pet ownership, it’s natural for pet parents to proactively train a new pet.
+They set boundaries where possible for its health and safety as well as other family members (including existing pets).
+But the real starting point is the essential investigative process your should undertake before acquiring a pet…

-Before one actually acquires his/her first pet, to an extent beforehand, he/she can anticipate the responsibilities and the love to form in the relationship.
-Yet there are aspects and benefits that are not fully or only partially realized, but later appreciated in the bond formed between the human and the animal.
+But for newbie pet owners willing to make a lifetime commitment, there are aspects and benefits that are not fully or only partially realized, yet later appreciated in the bond formed between the human and the animal as time goes on.

 Domesticated pets are inherently good creatures, which unfortunately cannot be said for all humans.
 Similarly, they are totally transparent unlike some humans (except when we accidentally leave food or other undesired chewable items within their reach).
 At the same time, its been often said that “dogs are children that never grow up.”
 But its the actual needed parenting skills we provide our pets that can be a great source for a human’s self improvement as well as for the animal’s.
 (Children taught to train their new dogs learn immensely from the experience as well!)Maryland Pet Gazette